-9. Conclusions and recommendations
+7. Conclusions and recommendations

-1. If it is assumed that the recent political and economic changes in Central and East European Countries (CEECs) result in economic growth, there will be an extra increase in mobility which, unless road safety measures are taken quickly, will lead to a decrease in road safety in CEECs.
+- If it is assumed that the recent political and economic changes in Poland result in economic growth, there will be an extra increase in mobility which, unless road safety measures are taken quickly, will lead to a decrease in road safety in Poland.
 The increase in the number of road accident casualties in recent years proves that this expectation is correct.
-The number of casualties per 100,000 inhabitants and per 10,000 vehicles is (substantially) higher in CEECs than in highly motorised countries.

-2. It is realistic to expect that an effective road safety policy in CEECs will result in a smaller increase in road accidents and casualties, as was the case in highly motorised countries until the beginning of the seventies.

-3. With the knowledge that is presently available about the developments in road safety and the effectiveness of measures in highly motorised countries, the approach adopted in these countries could perhaps have been different than was the case in the past.
-CEECs might consider learning from this.

-4. Road accidents usually occur as a result of a critical combination of circumstances and seldom have just one cause.
+The number of casualties per 100,000 inhabitants and per 10,000 vehicles is (substantially) higher in Poland than in highly motorised countries. - 2.
+It is realistic to expect that an effective road safety policy in Poland will result in a smaller decrease in road safety, as was the case in highly motorised countries until the beginning of the seventies. - 3.
+With the knowledge that is presently available about the developments in road safety and the effectiveness of measures in highly motorised countries, the approach adopted in these countries could perhaps have been different than was the case in the past.
+Poland might consider learning from this. - 4.
+Road accidents usually occur as a result of a critical combination of circumstances and seldom have just one cause.
 There appear to be many opportunities for preventing human error that brings about road accidents (cf. the so-called phase model of the accident process).
 This could be used as a starting point when formulating a road safety policy.
 This means that thoughts and arguments with regard to road safety have to play a role in decisions concerning physical planning and urban development, in traffic planning, in policy concerning education, the police and justice system, the health service etc. This calls for integrated road safety programmes and requires the government to be organised in such a way as to reflect these.
-An agency or unit with the important task of coordinating policy is a vital aspect of this organisation.

-5. A politically sanctioned National Road Safety Plan, that is based on the starting points formulated above, is 'owned' by the entire road safety community, can count on the support of (large sections of) the public, is based on a clear analysis of road safety and contains clear (quantitative) targets, can make a significant contribution to improving road safety.
+A unit with the important task of coordinating policy is a vital aspect of this organisation. - 5.
+A politically sanctioned National Road Safety Plan, that is based on the starting points formulated above, is regarded by the entire road safety community as being its 'ownership', can count on the support of (large sections of) the public, is based on a clear analysis of road safety and contains concrete (quantitative) targets, can make a significant contribution to improving road safety.
 The implementation of this Plan should be monitored and the evaluation results of the monitoring should, if necessary, and in view of the targets to be achieved, lead to additional efforts being made.

-6. The improvement of road safety should be situated in the long-term perspective of development towards 'sustainable' safe road traffic.
+The final GAMBIT programme could serve as a sound basis for this Polish Road Safety plan. - 6.
+The improvement of road safety should be situated in the long-term perspective of development towards 'sustainable' safe road traffic.
 Such a long-term perspective (20 years or more) should include concrete short-term goals.
 Steps should be taken to prevent measures being taken that jeopardise long-term targets: making compromises hinders the achievement of long-term targets and leads to extra costs being incurred.
 Short-term successes are most welcome.
+We suggest to publish every